GLOBAL MARKETS-Stock markets and oil markets bounce after brutal flooring

 ONUS ON CENTRAL BANKS

-Oil rallied around 5% to claw back some of its massive losses from Monday, offering hope that markets had found a floor despite still-fragile sentiment.
+The oil rally had the most horsepower.
+Around 10% of its massive losses from Monday were clawed back, offering hope that markets had found a floor despite still-fragile sentiment.

-Benchmark Brent crude futures bounced by $2 to $36.40 a barrel by 0930 GMT, paring back earlier gains that saw prices touch a session-high of $37.38 a barrel.
+Russian oil minister Alexander Novak said he did not rule out joint measures with OPEC to stabilise the market.

+He adding that the next OPEC+ meeting was planned for May-June, though Saudi Arabia's energy minister told Reuters there would be no need for that if there was no agreement on how to deal with the impact of the coronavirus on the market.

 Gold prices fell 1%, retreating from the last session's jump above the key $1,700 level, as safe-haven demand waned a little amid speculation about global stimulus measures.